John-Nik/portfolio/README.md

 **1.2.26:** Added page title for the not found page

 **1.2.27:** Started to run everything on bun for faster build times

+**1.2.28:** Disabled hotjar in the html for testing purposes to see if pagespeed scores will improve.
+Will instead move them to Zaraz and run tests